yininghase/multi-agent-control/README.md

 This repository contains code for the paper **Multi-Agent Control in Unconstrained Environments using an Attention basedGraphical Neural Network**

-In this work, we propose a learning based neuralmodel that provides control commands to simul-taneously navigate multiple vehicles.
-The goalis to ensure that each vehicle reaches a desiredtarget state without colliding with any other vehi-cle or obstacle in an unconstrained environment.The model utilizes an attention based GraphicalNeural Network paradigm that takes into consid-eration the state of all the surrounding vehicles tomake an informed decision.
-This allows each vehicle to smoothly reach its destination while alsoevading collision with the other agents.
-The dataand corresponding labels for training such a net-work is obtained using an optimization based pro-cedure.
-Experimental results demonstrates thatour model is powerful enough to generalize evento situations with more vehicles than in the train-ing data.
-Our method also outperforms compara-ble graphical neural network architectures.
+In this work, we propose a learning based neural model that provides control commands to simultaneously navigate multiple vehicles.
+The goal is to ensure that each vehicle reaches a desired target state without colliding with any other vehicle or obstacle in an unconstrained environment.
+The model utilizes an attention based Graphical Neural Network paradigm that takes into consideration the state of all the surrounding vehicles to make an informed decision.
+This allows each vehicle to smoothly reach its destination while also evading collision with the other agents.
+The data and corresponding labels for training such a network is obtained using an optimization based procedure.
+Experimental results demonstrates that our model is powerful enough to generalize even to situations with more vehicles than in the training data.
+Our method also outperforms comparable graphical neural network architectures.

 ## Environment